MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/activesync-csp.md

 <!-- User-Accounts-{Account GUID}-EmailAddress-Description-Begin -->
 <!-- Description-Source-DDF -->
 The email address the user entered during setup.
-This is the email address that is associated with the Exchange ActiveSync account and it is required.
+This is the email address that's associated with the Exchange ActiveSync account and it's required.
 <!-- User-Accounts-{Account GUID}-EmailAddress-Description-End -->

 <!-- User-Accounts-{Account GUID}-EmailAddress-Editable-Begin -->